-Action - Decision or Recommendation: The student committee members indicated that they would like to have more meetings.
+Action - Decision or Recommendation: Based on the analysis of this year's results, the student committee members indicated that they would like to have more meetings or at least one meeting in an academic year.
+Student Life will suggest that the VPSE/DOS conduct a restructuring of committees and update processes for student selection, participation, and assessment.
 The committees function and purpose may need to be explained to committee members at the beginning of their term or before they are appointed to ensure the committee members know what to expect for the academic year.
-Furthermore, the distribution of the survey should occur at the conclusion of the committee work and not at the end of the academic year to help increase the number of submitted evaluations.
+Furthermore, the distribution of the survey should continue to occur at the end of the academic year to help increase the number of submitted evaluations.
+For this to occur a list of committee members is needed to target the appropriate students and not blanket the campus community through digital distribution.

 Measure 2.2.
 Participation in trainings, retreats, workshops and conferences are offered through a variety of experiences that develop organizational management competency.
 Students will attend retreats and trainings as well as regional and national conferences to learn from and share experiences with peers at other institutions.
 Students will have the opportunity to reflect on their experience after events.
-Skills and knowledge obtained at retreats and conferences will be measured by surveys distributed at the conclusion of the experience.
+Skills and knowledge obtained at retreats and conferences will be measured by surveys distributed at the end of the experience.